-If you’re experiencing extreme tooth or mouth pain, it’s important to address this issue immediately.
+If you’re experiencing extreme tooth or mouth pain, it’s important to address this issue on an emergency basis.

 Waiting too long can make a bad situation worse.
 Not only will the pain worsen, but there could be further damage to your teeth and mouth that could have been avoided if you’d acted quickly.